Byron/gitoxide/crate-status.md

       * [x] set any valid ref value (not just object ids)
       * [x] reflog changes can be entirely disabled (i.e. for bare repos)
       * [ ] rename or copy references
-      * [ ] transparent handling of packed-refs during deletion
+      * [x] transparent handling of packed-refs during deletion
-          * [ ] a way to disable the above to allow pruning loose refs
+      * [x] writing loose refs into packed-refs and optionally delete them
       * [ ] initial transaction optimization (a faster way to create clones with a lot of refs)
     * **log**
       * [x] forward iteration